dejan2609/harshadranganathan.github.io/about/index.md

 comments: false
 ---
 ## Summary
-Experienced Associate with a demonstrated history of working in the information technology and services industry in both waterfall and agile methodologies.
-Skilled in Java, Spring and Python.
-Strong professional with a Bachelor's degree focused in Computer Science.
+Java Developer with 6+ years of experience in design, development and maintenance of Enterprise applications.
+During my career, I have worked in both the Developer and QA automation engineer roles.
+Passionate about learning new technologies, trends and being innovative at work.

 ## Resume Skills